Project News

 What will the intrusive surveys involve?

-The intrusive surveys will involve use of Cone Penetration Tests (CPTs) and cable percussion boring.
+The intrusive surveys will involve use of cone penetration tests (CPTs) and cable percussion boring.

-Prior to CPT’s or boreholes being undertaken we will first hand dig inspection pits to locate any buried services and verify the findings of the non-intrusive survey works.
+Prior to CPTs or boreholes being undertaken, we will first hand dig inspection pits to locate any buried services and verify the findings of the non-intrusive survey works.

 These surveys will enable us to gain the best possible information on local ground conditions, which in turn will influence the design of the flood defence.